debabratapruseth/Physics-simulation-of-Fluid-dynamics-using-WALRUS/README.md

 ### If you reference this project, please cite:

 Pruseth, D. (2026).
 From Simulation to Prediction: Data-Driven Modeling of Fluid Dynamics Using Artificial Intelligence.

+⸻

+## License

+This project is licensed under the MIT License — you’re free to use, modify, and distribute it.